 A Python library for creating LaTeX files

 PyLaTeX is a Python library for creating LaTeX files.
-The goal of this library is being an easy, but extensible interface between Python and LaTeX.
+The point of this library is being an easy, but extensible interface between Python and LaTeX.

 The library contains some basic features I have had the need for so far.
 Currently those are: